-We deliberately booked into two different hotels (The Yeatman in Vila Nova de Gaia and the Intercontinental in Porto), spending 2 days in both, to be sure we experienced it all, and we were very happy with that decision.
+We deliberately booked into two different hotels (The Yeatman in Vila Nova de Gaia and the Intercontinental in Porto), spending time in both, to be sure we experienced it all, and we were very happy with that decision.

 Many people go to Porto as a long weekend getaway, and we think it’s perfect for that.
 You can see so much of the city in 3-4 days.

-These 10 activities cover the top things to do in Porto and Vila Nova di de Gaia, from where to eat and drink, to port wine houses, art, culture and history.
+These 10 activities cover the top things to do in Porto and Vila Nova di de Gaia, from where to eat and drink, to port wine houses to visit, art, culture and history.

-1. Visit the port house of Vila Nova de Gaia.
+1. Visit the Port Houses of Vila Nova de Gaia

 2. See a Fado Show

-⇒Why not plan ahead?
-Book a your tickets to Calem Port House with Fado show before you go.
+⇒ Plan ahead!
+Book your tickets to Calem Port House with Fado show before you go.